RevenueCat/revenuecat-docs/docs_source/🛠 Tools/paywalls.md

 implementation 'com.revenuecat.purchases:purchases-ui:7.1.0'
 ```

-❗️
+> ❗️
+>
 > Android paywalls is currently behind an experimental flag (`ExperimentalPreviewRevenueCatUIPurchasesAPI`).
+> It is safe to release app updates with it.
+We guarantee that paywalls will continue to work and any changes will always be backwards compatible.
-> It is mostly stable, but migration steps may be required in the future.
+> They are stable, but migration steps may be required in the future.
 We'll do our best to minimize any changes you have to make.
-> That said, starting with version 7.1.0 it is safe to release app updates with it.
-We guarantee that paywalls will continue to work and any changes will always be backwards compatible.

 ## Overview